craftcms/cms/docs/plugins/setting-things-up.md

 There’s only one mandatory file that each plugin needs, and that file defines your plugin’s **primary class**.
 This class tells Craft some basic information about your plugin: its name, version number, its developer’s name and URL, etc.

 Create the file at the root of your plugin directory.
-It should be named with your plugin’s handle, plus “Plugin.php”, e.g. “CocktailRecipesPlugin.php”.
+It should be named with your plugin’s handle, plus `Plugin.php`, e.g. `CocktailRecipesPlugin.php`.

 Here’s a sample primary plugin file: